Danny Etling: Minnesota Vikings

 On August 2, 2021, Etling was claimed off waivers by the Minnesota Vikings.
 He was waived on August 23.

 BC Lions

 On September 10, 2021, Etling was signed by the BC Lions to their practice roster.
-He was waived three weeks later to pursue NFL opportunities.
+He was released three weeks later.

 Seattle Seahawks (second stint)

-On October 13, 2021, Etling was signed by the Seattle Seahawks to their practice squad.
+On October 13, 2021, Etling was signed by the Seahawks to their practice squad.
 He was released on October 27.

 Denver Broncos

-On November 13, 2021, Etling was signed to the Denver Broncos practice squad due to backup Drew Lock testing positive for Covid-19.
-He was released three days later after Drew Lock returned.
+On November 13, 2021, Etling was signed to the Denver Broncos practice squad due to backup Drew Lock testing positive for COVID-19.
+He was released three days later after Lock returned.

-Green Bay Packers
+Green Bay Packers (first stint)

 On December 7, 2021, Etling was signed to the Green Bay Packers practice squad in the wake of Packers backup quarterback Jordan Love being placed on the COVID-19 reserve list.
 He was released six days later.

 Jacksonville Jaguars

 On December 20, 2021, Etling was signed to the Jacksonville Jaguars practice squad.